habitat-sh/habitat/components/docs-chef-io/README.md

 Hugo modules are updated to the new commit and documentation files are updated in the `_vendor` directory.

-This can be useful if you want to update documentation in `chef/automate`, but don't want it to appear on https://docs.chef.io until a later date.
+This can be useful if you want to update documentation in `habitat-sh/habitat`, but don't want it to appear on https://docs.chef.io until a later date.

-To update the Hugo module for documentation in `chef/automate`:
+To update the Hugo module for documentation in `habitat-sh/habitat`:

-1. Make sure your documentation changes are merged into master in `chef/automate`.
+1. Make sure your documentation changes are merged into master in `habitat-sh/habitat`.
-1. Contact your friendly local Docs Team who will update the Automate Hugo module for you.
+1. Contact your friendly local Docs Team who will update the Habitat Hugo module for you.

 Or, for the adventurous:

-1. Make sure your documentation changes are merged into master in `chef/automate`.
+1. Make sure your documentation changes are merged into master in `habitat-sh/habitat`.
 1. On a local clone of `chef/chef-web-docs` run:
-   1. `hugo mod get github.com/chef/automate/components/docs-chef-io`
+   1. `hugo mod get github.com/habitat-sh/habitat/components/docs-chef-io`
    1. `hugo mod tidy`
    1. `hugo mod vendor`
 1. Submit a pull request to `chef/chef-web-docs`.

-This will updated the Automate files that are vendored in `chef-web-docs/_vendor/github.com/chef/automate/`, and update the commits in the go.mod and go.sum files in chef-web-docs.
+This will updated the Habitat files that are vendored in `chef-web-docs/_vendor/github.com/habitat-sh/habitat/`, and update the commits in the go.mod and go.sum files in chef-web-docs.

 ## Local Development Environment